 It’s no surprise that many companies encounter serious debt issues.
 Companies take daily risks, markets are ever-changing, and sometimes unexpected problems arise.

-CEOs and business owners may feel like the room is closing in around them:
+Business owners may feel like the room is closing in around them when

 - banks freeze the company’s line of credit,

 Turnaround experts and attorneys experienced in complex business problems provide an unemotional, objective perspective to identify a path through the chaos.
 A variety of legal tools are available to hold off creditors while the company gets back on track.

 Business turnarounds turnaround experts help the business get back on its feet, maximize the value in the company, and make tough decisions to return health to the business.
 This often involves meeting with creditors to explain a turnaround strategy and negotiating a repayment plan with more favorable terms.